P33TheWhite/INH/README.md

 ## Benefits

 By combining these technologies, the project offers a flexible room management solution that can be adapted to different needs and platforms.
-The use of Docker ensures that the project can be easily deployed and run in various environments, making it both scalable and efficient.

 ## Technologies Used